RaymondHojui/Steam-Review-Data-Analysis/README.md

 **Problem 2:**
 Although most labels generated are accurate, there may still be instances of inaccurate or low-quality labeling.
 This can occur because the LLM may have difficulty recognizing sarcasm or indirect comments.
 For example, a comment such as "I love how the enemies know where I am before I spawn" is referring to unfair detection, but the LLM might incorrectly label it as "Smart AI"

-To invsetigate in the accuracy of LLM label, we can use simple random sampling to estimate a population proportion of correctness of LLM tagging.The simplist way of doing this is to randomly select 15% of the labled comments and mannually check if they are lablled correctly or incorrectly.
+To invsetigate in the accuracy of LLM label, we can use simple random sampling to estimate a population proportion of correctness of LLM tagging.
+The way we use to do this is to randomly select 15% of the labled comments and mannually check if they are lablled correctly or incorrectly.
 Hence, we may use the following code to pick 15 random comments (since our sample size is 100) and check the correctness of AI lableing.

 ---
+# 📊 A Random Dataset
+As mentionted before, we are currently working with "Top-Rated / Most Helpful" comments because these comments are broadly agreed; however, they are **not a probability sample** and suffer from exposure/visibility bias.
+To make our prediction and analysis more accurate, we will now augment our current dataset with a small random sample and apply propensity score weighting adjustments to generalize results to the full player population.

+The first step is to collect a clean llm-labled **random** dataset by employing similar steps of what we did before for the "Most Useful dataset."
+The only difference is that we now have to change our code for data scraping so we can collect a purely random dataset.